Corpus Christi College (Vancouver)

-Corpus Christi College (CCC) is a Catholic post-secondary institution affiliated with the University of British Columbia (UBC), located on the UBC campus in Vancouver, British Columbia, Canada.
+Corpus Christi College (CCC) is a Catholic post-secondary institution affiliated with the University of British Columbia (UBC) and endorsed by the Jesuits of Canada.
+Located on the UBC campus in Vancouver, British Columbia, Canada, it was established in 1999.
 The college provides a range of courses in arts, business, and science with an emphasis on small class sizes and close interaction between students and faculty.

 Academic Programs

 Corpus Christi College offers a liberal arts program that is recognized by UBC, the University of Victoria (UVic), Simon Fraser University (SFU), and other public universities in British Columbia, as well as private colleges.
 Students can complete up to 60 credits in core subjects and electives, which can contribute toward degree programs in fields such as business and nursing.

 The college offers courses in a variety of disciplines including English, History, Religious Studies, Communications, Philosophy, Mathematics, as well as elective courses in subjects like Film, Theatre, Digital Media, Anthropology, Classical Studies, Economics, Fine Arts, French, Geography, Political Science, and Psychology.
 Additionally, students have the opportunity to take courses directly at UBC.
 The college awards an Associate of Arts degree and offers pathways toward a Bachelor of Arts degree recognized by UBC's Faculty of Education.